darkking007-bit/DARK-JARVIS/README.md

 - [Inuka Asith](https://github.com/inukaasith) - A Developer of the project
 - [annihilatorrrr](https://github.com/annihilatorrrr) - A Co-Developer of Project
 - [@sithum batrow](https://github.com/sbatrow) - A Developer of Project
-- @tamilvip007 - Helper

 - @charindith - Helper
 - @mubashirrehman - Helper
 - For you..

-And as always thanks to AioGram devs, Dan for pyrogram, lonami for telethon and Durov for telegram Special thanks to you for using bot
+And as always thanks to AioGram devs, Dan for pyrogram, lonami for telethon and Durov for telegram Special thanks to you for using bot.